PanagiotisPtr/Breast-Cancer-Conference-Project-Cpp/README.md

 ```

 ### Results
-Our results were slightly above average at with an average accuracy of 95%.
+Our results were slightly above average with an average accuracy of 95%.

 Odyssey Sapoznikov & Panagiotis Petridis, High School Students,
 Greece